European Factors to Watch-Shares seen steadying at open

 Danish oil and shipping group A.P.
 Moller-Maersk moved to shrink its Brazilian petroleum operations on Tuesday, selling its stake in its only producing Brazilian oilfield and saying it will write off $1.7 billion of investments in the country.

 Sanofi SA, whose top-selling Lantus helps diabetics control blood sugar levels, has filed a lawsuit accusing Eli Lilly of infringing seven patents related to insulin and devices used to deliver it.
-(Reporting by Sudip Kar-Gupta; Editing by Miral Fahmy and Anupama Dwivedi)
+(Reporting by Sudip Kar-Gupta; Editing by Tricia Wright)